bloominstituteoftechnology/Cypress-Testing/ReadMe.md

 - explain what end-to-end testing is and its importance
 - use the Cypress GUI to write tests and interact with Elements
 - use Cypress to test controlled input
-- run all tests in without any UI
+- run all tests in without any UIyes

 ## Introduction